testillano/h2agent/README.md

 [-f|--final <value>]
   Final value for datagram.
 Defaults to unlimited.

-[--pattern <value>]
+[--template <value>]
-  Pattern to build UDP datagram (reserved @{seq} is replaced by sequence number).
+  Template to build UDP datagram (reserved @{seq} is replaced by sequence number).
   Defaults to '@{seq}'.
 This parameter can occur multiple times to create a random set.
-For example, passing '--pattern foo --pattern foo --pattern bar', there is a probability of 2/3 to select 'foo' and 1/3 to select 'bar'.
+For example, passing '--template foo --template foo --template bar', there is a probability of 2/3 to select 'foo' and 1/3 to select 'bar'.

 [-e|--print-each <value>]